Vernier scale: Functioning

 The use of the vernier scale is shown on a vernier caliper which measures the internal and the external diameters of an object.

 The vernier scale is constructed so that it is spaced at a constant fraction of the fixed main scale.
 So for a vernier with a constant of 0.1, each mark on the vernier is spaced 9/10 of those on the main scale.
 If you put the two scales together with zero points aligned, the first mark on the vernier scale is 1/10 short of the first main scale mark, the second is 2/10 short, and so on up to the ninth mark, which is misaligned by 9/10.
 Only when a full ten marks are counted, is there alignment, because the tenth mark is 10/10—a whole main scale unit—short, and therefore aligns with the ninth mark on the main scale.
-(In simple words, each VSD = 0.9 MSD, so each decrement of length 0.1 adds 10 times to make one MSD only in 9 divisions of vernier scale division).
+(In simple words, each VSD = 0.9 MSD, so each decrement of length 0.1 adds 10 times to make one main-scale division only in 9 divisions of vernier-scale division).

 Now if you move the vernier by a small amount, say, 1/10 of its fixed main scale, the only pair of marks that come into alignment are the first pair, since these were the only ones originally misaligned by 1/10.
 If we move it 2/10, the second pair aligns, since these are the only ones originally misaligned by that amount.
 If we move it 5/10, the fifth pair aligns—and so on.
 For any movement, only one pair of marks aligns and that pair shows the value between the marks on the fixed scale.